devbisme/KiPart/docs/usage.rst

 It contains the following items:

 #.
 The part name or number stands alone on row.
-   The following three cells on the row can contain:
+   The following five cells on the same row can contain:
        #.
 A reference prefix such as ``R`` (defaults to ``U`` if left blank),
        #.
 A footprint such as ``Diodes_SMD:D_0603`` (defaults to blank),
        #.
 A manufacturer's part number such as ``MT48LC16M16A2F4-6A:GTR`` (defaults to blank).
+       #.
+A link to the part's datasheet.
+       #.
+A description of the part.
 #.
 The next non-blank row contains the column headers.
 The required headers are 'Pin' and 'Name'.
    Optional columns are 'Unit', 'Side', 'Type', 'Style', and 'Hidden'.
    These can be placed in any order and in any column.